Imputing Missing Census Block Group Data

 Spatial Imputation Configuration

 Standard mean or median substitution fails for CBG data because demographic variables exhibit strong spatial dependence.
-Instead, spatially aware techniques govern the replacement logic.
+Spatially aware techniques govern the replacement logic.
 For retail planners, preserving the relationship between population density, household income, and commercial zoning is critical.
 The imputation algorithm must enforce monotonicity constraints (e.g., total population ≥ household count × average household size) and propagate MOEs using the ACS variance estimation formula for an aggregated estimate:

 Production Implementation